kittytastic/Peano-Fork/README.md

 ### 3.2.
 Build Peano plus VTK support

 > **NOTE:** Assumes a VTK installation to /usr/.
-How to configure the VTK discovery is desribed in the user guide and `configure` script help message.
+How to configure the VTK discovery is described in the user guide and `configure` script help message.

 ```shell
 libtoolize; aclocal; autoconf; autoheader;